vidula-vinayagamoorthy/customer-segmentation-analytics/README.md

 - The data was imported and exploratory data analysis was performed, including review of data quality, missing values, duplicates, and feature distributions.
 - New features were created to convert transaction‑level data into customer‑level metrics to support segmentation.
 - Different clustering approaches (elbow method, silhouete scores, hierarchical clustering) was applied to identify suitable customer groupings.
-- Different methods were used to assess the optimal number of clusters, followed by clustering and visualisation to support interpretation.
+- Different methods were used to assess the optimal number of clusters, followed by clustering and visualisation (PCA and T-SNE) to support interpretation.

 Throughout the analysis, observations were reviewed alongside assumptions, subjectivity, and limitations in the methods applied.